RandomDudeXLD/Aeternus-Policies/README.md

 # Aeternus-Policies
-Omicron's Terms of Service and Privacy Policy.
+Aeternus's Terms of Service and Privacy Policy.

 # Terms of Service
 Last Updated: March 25th, 2026

 **1. Using the App**

 By using the app (whom we'll hereby refer to as Aeternus from now on) you agree to these Terms of Service as well as the Privacy Policy.
-If you do not agree with either, please remove Omicron from any servers you manage and revoke its access to your authorized apps.
+If you do not agree with either, please remove Aeternus from any servers you manage and revoke its access to your authorized apps.

 **2. User and Guild (Server) Installation**

-- *User Installation:* Users may add Omicron to their personal Discord accounts by following the provided installation links or procedures (App Installation).
+- *User Installation:* Users may add Aeternus to their personal Discord accounts by following the provided installation links or procedures (App Installation).

 - *Guild Installation:* Users with the required permissions can invite Aeternus to their Discord servers (guilds) using the provided invite links, granting the bot certain permissions as needed.